 - 8.1.8.
 The Contractor is completely obligated and responsible to provide written notice of each day of delay as provided for in Paragraph 4.3. - 8.1.9.
 Contract Time.
-All work shall reach Substantial Completion by: Dates provided in Instructions to bidders and Invitation to bid documents.
-The Owner will issue a written NOTICE TO PROCEED and finalized contract.
+All work shall reach Substantial Completion within

 8.2.
 PROGRESS AND COMPLETION